 Most parents in Europe combine a variety of methods to reconcile their working lives with childcare duties, and their arrangements are related to their preferences, the age of their children, and the labour market opportunities to which they have access.

 Parents of newborns and seriously ill children often know about family leave options, but are too overwhelmed to apply for them.
 Most parents interviewed in this study wanted expert guidance and saw hospitals and clinics as promising information sources.

-Military wives have a much greater tendency than similar civilian wives to be underemployed, although there does not seem to be a strong link between wives' labor force position and satisfaction with their life situation.
+Comparisons of military wives with a group of similar civilian wives show that the former have a much greater tendency to be underemployed.
+However, there does not seem to be a strong link between military wives' labor force position and satisfaction with their life situation.

 California's pioneering paid family leave program has largely failed to reach one of its major target groups.
 Few parents of children with serious chronic illnesses have used the program, despite having paid into the program through payroll withholdings, and the vast majority of these parents aren't even aware that the program exists.